zextras/tech-doc/source/carbonio/install/roles/role-es.rst

 instructions for both software on a node dedicated in the same infrastructure that hosts the other |product| Nodes.

-It is possible to install multiple Event Streaming
+It is possible to install multiple Event Streaming Roles in a
+|product| infrastructure: in this case, you need to make sure that the
+ZooKeeper's configuration is replicated on every Event Streaming Node.

 Installation of Apache ZooKeeper
 --------------------------------